taufeeqraji/Al-Face-Emotion-Gender-Detection-Song-Recommendation-App/README.md

 [Click here to get song for Sad](https://drive.google.com/file/d/16chCr4paIn4UD4pyxY4k0tPbtkHnwlwQ/view?usp=sharing)

-For more reference, refer the attachments above:- Code, User Manual and Required Libraries for the Project.
+Refer the attachments above:- Code, User Manual, Sample GUI and Required Libraries for the Project.

+Note that in the User Manual, I have attached a short biography about myself.

+I hope you have enjoyed my presentation.

+Thank You!